MartinInglin/videoflix-backend/REAMDE.md

     Title and Video File: These fields cannot be edited.
 If changes are necessary, the existing video must be deleted, and a new video should be uploaded with the updated details.
     This approach ensures consistency in video metadata and avoids complications in the system.

+## Managing users

+When registrating a user, please make sure that the username and email are equal.
+As in the front end only the email is asked during registration, the email is set as the username which then will be used for the login process.

 ## Running tests